qjpcpu/ergo-extensions/README.md

 - Leadership changes: `EventNodeSwitchedToLeader`, `EventNodeSwitchedToFollower`
 - Membership changes: `EventNodeJoined`, `EventNodeLeft`

-`whereis` will broadcast on joins; `extensions_daemon` will re-plan launches on left/failover and trigger recovery when this node becomes leader.
+`extensions_cron` will rebalance on joins/left; `extensions_daemon` will re-plan launches on left/failover and trigger recovery when this node becomes leader. `extensions_whereis` syncs periodically and does not depend on registrar events.

 ## Design Notes